railsbridge-boston/railsbridge-boston/views/vm_setup.markdown

     [default] -- /vagrant
     </pre>

-Connect to the virtual machine and start a command prompt:
+## Connect to the virtual machine

-    `vagrant ssh`
+To use the virtual machine, you must connect to it.
+From the command line, type  `vagrant ssh`  to connect to the virtual machine.

-You will see a welcome message, along the lines of:
+You will see a welcome message something like this:
     <pre>
     [choi@mini rbb]$ vagrant ssh
     Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)
     * Documentation:  https://help.ubuntu.com/
     Welcome to the Railsbridge Boston virtual machine!

-    Everything you need for the Suggestotron tutorial is installed, including:

-    - Ruby 2.0
-    - Rails 4.0
-    - sqlite3
-    - heroku toolbelt
-    - git

-    Next steps:

-    1. Create a SSH key
-    2. Configure Git
-    3. Create a Heroku account

-    The ~/workspace directory from inside the VM shell is identical to the host directory of your VM workspace.

-    When you start your Rails app, visit http://localhost:3000 in your web browser.
+    ...

     Last login: Tue Aug 27 00:38:27 2013 from 10.0.2.2
     vagrant@precise32:~$
     </pre>

-We will walk through creating an SSH key, configuring git, and creating a Heroku account in the workshop.
-They are one-time steps.
+## Disconnect from the virtual machine

+When you're done, type `exit` to disconnect from the virtual machine.
+To stop the virtual machine, type `vagrant halt` from the command line.

+## Reminders

-Run `vagrant up` every time you start the virtual machine.
+* Run `vagrant halt` from the command line when you're done with the virtual machine.
+* Run `vagrant up` from the command line to restart the machine after you've rebooted or halted it.

-Run `vagrant ssh` every time you connect to the virtual machine.
+* Run `vagrant ssh` from the command line every time you connect to the virtual machine.